OT-CONTAINER-KIT/redis-operator/README.md

-# Redis Operator - An OpsTree way of deploying Redis
+# Redis Operator - An OpsTree way of deploying Redis on Kubernetes

 This is Redis Operator which will create/manage Redis on the top of the Kubernetes.
 The project is inspired by the **[Operator Framework](https://coreos.com/operators/)** which is initiated by the **[CoreOS](https://coreos.com/)**.